Pärnu, Estonia - Where? Why?

 The Carl Robert Jakobson Farm Museum in Kurgja presents the life, work, and farm established by Carl Robert Jakobson, one of the leaders of the Estonian 19th century national awakening.
 Today, cattle are still bred on the territory of the museum, and the old farm buildings such as the cowshed, granary, sauna, mill, and threshing barn have been restored.
 You can try your hand at farm work and get acquainted with old customs.
 The visitors can enjoy Estonian national dishes at the café and buy local handicraft from the shop.

-Pärnu City Orchestra winter concerts, Ice Cup international basketball tournament, Pärnu Spaa Week, Pärnu Restaurant Week
+MustonenFest music festival, Pärnu City Orchestra concerts, Pärnu Spa Week, Pärnu Restaurant Week

-Open Day of Rural Tourism, Pärnu Plant Fair, Museum Night, Opening of Estonian Motorcycling Season, Festival Baltic Herring West, Dandelion Flower Festival
+Open Day of Rural Tourism, Pärnu Plant Fair, Festival Baltic Herring West, Dandelion Flower Festival, Museum Night, Good Food Festival – Grillfest, Nude Art Exhibition MAN AND WOMAN

-Jüri Jaanson’s Two Bridges Run, Researchers’ Night, Mushroom Festival, Kihnu Island Violin Festival, Pärnu Café Week, International Music Day concerts
+Jüri Jaanson’s Two Bridges Run, Mushroom Festival, Kihnu Island Violin Festival, Pärnu Café Week, International Music Day open concerts